WUSTL-CSE222-FS18/studio-00-StaffordBakus/README.md

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***

+I notice that things contained in 3 asterisks *** make things bold and italicized.*** Also, i noticed things in single  quotes are slightly highlighted `to draw your attention`.
+1. things numbered are indented and auto numbered

+and the pound sign enlarges words, the more you put the
+# smaller
+## they
+### become

 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.